 James Davis has worked with MSPs for over a decade, helping them drive growth and operational excellence within their companies.
 As the Managing Director of Sea-Level Ops in the Asia-Pacific region, James knows what Aussie MSPs need to put into practice if they want to grow.

-We had a chat with James to discuss what Australian MSPs can do to scale their business and win big in 2021, and the roadblocks they face along the way.
+We had a chat with James to discuss what Australian MSPs can do to scale their business and win big, and the roadblocks they face along the way.

 Australia’s MSP market is in its infancy

 Here in Australia, our geographic size is working against us.
 The US population, for example, is 11 times ours’.
 In terms of cities, between Australia and New Zealand, there are only five or six key cities in our MSP market above 1 million people.
 This puts a ceiling on the leadership pool and tech talent available to MSPs looking to grow.